Chart Color Schemes

 Woody Point ranks among the oldest 10% of areas nationwide

-Woody Point has a median age of 54 years, which is significantly higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
-The age profile shows that those aged 65-74 are particularly prominent, making up 17.6% of the population, compared to 9.4% nationally and a smaller proportion of those aged 25-34 at 6.3%.
-Since 2021, the 75 to 84 age group has grown from 8.2% to 10.6%, while the 5 to 14 cohort has declined from 8.3% to 6.8% and the 35 to 44 group has dropped from 11.2% to 9.8%.
-By 2041, Woody Point is expected to see significant shifts in its age composition.
-The 75 to 84 age group is projected to grow by 85%, reaching 977 people from 528, with those aged 65 and above comprising 70% of the projected growth.
-Conversely, population declines are projected for the 0 to 4 and 35 to 44 cohorts.
+Woody Point's median age is 54 years, which is significantly higher than Greater Brisbane's average of 36 years and exceeds the national average of 38 years.
+The age profile shows that those aged 65-74 are particularly prominent, making up 17.6% of the population, compared to 9.4% nationally.
+This percentage is substantially higher than the Greater Brisbane figure of 12%.
+The 25-34 age group, however, comprises only 6.3%, which is smaller than the Greater Brisbane average of 10.8%.
+Between 2021 and present, the 75 to 84 age group has increased from 8.2% to 10.6% of Woody Point's population.
+Conversely, the 5 to 14 cohort has decreased from 8.3% to 6.8%, and the 35 to 44 age group has dropped from 11.2% to 9.7%.
+By 2041, Woody Point is expected to experience notable shifts in its age composition.
+The 75 to 84 age group is projected to grow by 79%, adding 430 people and reaching a total of 977.
+This growth will be led by those aged 65 and above, who are expected to comprise 73% of the population growth.
+Conversely, population declines are projected for the 5 to 14 age group (-2.8%) and the 0 to 4 age group (-1.9%).